 But there's a third option.
 Suppose that both exist.
 Suppose that every standing-wave structure in the universe has both an incoming conveyor belt of time and an outgoing conveyor belt of time.

 In this third view, each standing-wave structure in the universe is a centre of exchange of a full-duplex (or two-way) time-flow.
 It is a point-singularity, which acts as both a source and a sink of time.
 Its incoming conveyor belt of time is the fundamental flowing essence which is the substance of its past event-horizon.
 Its outgoing conveyor belt of time is the fundamental flowing essence which is the substance of its future event-horizon.
 Its incoming conveyor belt brings to it information from its past event horizon.
 Its outgoing conveyor belt takes information about it into its future event-horizon.
-The duplex flow of time is thus the fundamental essence which makes the universe a single linked communicable entity.
+The duplex flow of time is thus the fundamental essence that makes the universe a single linked communicable entity.

 I imagine this third view as being similar, in principle, to a balanced twin-wire transmission line feeding a dipole radio aerial.
 The conveyor belt of time is the travelling wave, which moves from the transmitter to the aerial at a constant speed (a little bit below the speed of light, c).
 The point-singularity into which it is flowing is the aerial.
 The standing-wave structure (atom) surrounding the singularity comprises the reflected standing waves in the transmission line.
 The wave structure, which we perceive as the atom, is therefore a kind of standing wave pattern trapped between the incoming and outgoing conveyor belts of time.
 Thus, all stable microscopic structures in the universe are linked dynamically by what is, in effect, this duplex (incoming and outgoing) conveyor belt of time.